-Christopher Columbus was an Italian explorer, navigator, and colonizer who has been credited with the discovery(*) of the “New World” of the Americas on an expedition sponsored by King Ferdinand of Spain in 1492.
+Christopher Columbus was an Italian explorer, navigator, and colonizer who has historically been credited with the discovery(*) of the “New World” of the Americas on an expedition sponsored by King Ferdinand of Spain in 1492.
 After making four voyages across the Atlantic Ocean his efforts initiated European colonization of the New World.
+The U.S. established a Federal Holiday recognizing Columbus in 1934, despite the fact he wasn’t the first European on the American Continent.

 Columbus was born in 1451 in the Republic of Genoa, Italy.
 As a child, he evidently had little or no education as he didn’t learn to read and write until he was an adult.
 He first went to sea as a teenager participating in several trading voyages in the Mediterranean and Aegean seas.
 In 1476, he nearly lost his life when his ship was attacked by French privateers off the coast of Portugal.
 When his ship was burned, he was forced to swim to the Portuguese shore.
 Afterward, he made his way to Lisbon, Portugal, where he eventually settled and married Felipa Perestrello, with whom he would have one son, Diego, in 1480.
 Soon afterward his wife died and Columbus moved to Spain.
 There, he would sire a second son with Beatriz Enriquez de Arana. named Fernando, who was born out of wedlock in 1488.

 Columbus then participated in several expeditions to Africa where he gained knowledge of the Atlantic currents flowing east and west from the Canary Islands.
 Travel to India and China at the time was not only long and arduous but also dangerous due to the Muslim domination of the trade routes through the Middle East.
 Portuguese explorers solved this problem by sailing south along the West African coast and around the Cape of Good Hope.
 But, Columbus had a different idea, believing that sailing west to reach the East would be quicker and safer.